tuplee/jobbies/README.md

 These jobs will be scraped using the ScrapFly API because I think it gives the best chance at success - open to other, better options though!
 There should be an option for the user to change their search keywords/profile after signing up.

+**Really IMPORTANT -->** DO NOT USE CHATGPT TO WRITE THE CODE.
+I guess it's called old school now to lurk stack exchange, but you need to work on your Python without chat doing so much heavy lifting.
+You can ask it questions but you may not copy/paste its code.

 For testing, a CLI interface for the app will work well enough.
 Once it has been integrated, a proper UI/UX experience for the application will conclude the project development.

 Here is what needs to be developed as I see it: